 Here are 5 simple things to know before you purchase a painting.
-Remember that great art will last in your home longer than your tv, carpet, or any appliance.
+Remember that great art will last in your home longer than your tv you can watch from great range with a good bluetooth tv transmitter, a carpet, or any appliance.
 If it is well made it will be passed down for generations.
 Choosing to invite a painting into your home is a big decision that can enrich your life for the rest of your life, if you choose wisely.

 1. Do you love it?
 Does it speak to your soul?
 This is the first and most important question that one should ask and is often overlooked.
 Instead people think about art in terms of matching the custom wood furniture or as an investment.
 Do not be distracted by what some “art expert” tells you about how important or amazing it is.
 Most likely they stand to profit from you.
 Art is communication.
 Does it speak to you?
 What is it saying?
 Just because it doesn’t speak to you doesn’t mean it isn’t good or that it won’t speak to someone else.
 Great art has the best of the artist that created it in there waiting to speak to someone.
 If it isn’t you then don’t buy regardless of the resale value or what the gallery owner may say.
 Trust your gut on this one always.